President Jokowi Encourages Practical ASEAN-Canada Cooperation - ExBulletin

 President Jokowi Encourages Practical ASEAN-Canada Cooperation

-According to President Jokowi, security issues in the Indo-Pacific region are certainly very important, but economic and development issues are no less so.
+The President said that the issue of security in the Indo-Pacific region is very important.
+However, economic and development issues are equally important.

-Next year, Indonesia will take over the chairmanship of ASEAN and Indonesia will host the Indo-Pacific Infrastructure Forum.
-Indonesia has invited Canada to participate in the forum, President Jokowi said.
+He said Indonesia will become the chair of ASEAN and host the Indo-Pacific Infrastructure Forum in 2023.

-The president also said that in the midst of this unfavorable world, it is even more important to bridge it with mutually beneficial practical cooperation.
+The Head of State stressed the importance of establishing concrete and mutually beneficial cooperation in an unfavorable global context

-Coordinating Minister for Political, Legal and Security Affairs Mahfud MD, Coordinating Minister for Economic Affairs Airlangga Hartarto, Foreign Minister Retno Marsudi and Minister of State Secretary Pratikno were also present to accompany President Jokowi to the summit ASEAN-USA.
+During the ASEAN-Canada Memorial Summit, the President was accompanied by Coordinating Minister for Political, Legal and Security Affairs Mahfud MD, Coordinating Minister for Economic Affairs Airlangga Hartarto, Minister of Foreign Affairs Retno Marsudi and Minister/Secretary of State Pratikno.

+Related news: Indonesia seeks greater cooperation with EU to handle global crises

 |